 Student meetings, in-person training, workshops, programs, gatherings, club meetings

-- No more than 10 masked, physically distanced people are allowed to congregate for meetings.
+- No more than 10 people wearing face coverings and following physical distancing (6 feet between individuals) are allowed to congregate for meetings.

 - Virtual options will be available for meetings.

 - Student lockers for commuters: Students will sign out the lockers and empty the locker and remove the lock at the end of each semester.

 - Student game room occupancy will be limited per guidelines, and all equipment must be wiped down before use.

 - The CARE Team will continue to operate with virtual meetings of the committee, addressing student concerns as they are submitted.
 Students will be contacted virtually or in-person as appropriate to continue to provide CARE team support.